rmrector/script.artwork.beef/README.md

 exactly as it is on TheMovieDB.
 If a set was matched incorrectly, navigate to the set in the video library and choose "Select artwork..." from the "Manage" menu of the context menu, then choose "Search for set".

 There are add-on settings to specify exactly which types of artwork and how many to download automatically.
+Under "Advanced" there are settings to generate a thumbnail from video files for movies and episodes.

 If you have multiple Kodi installations sharing a database, only enable the automatic processing on one of them.
 Don't use Artwork Beef's automatic processing with Artwork Downloader's